pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.voltage = Instrument.control(
         ":VOLT?", ":VOLT %g",
-        """ A floating point property that controls the voltage in Volts, from -1 to 1 V. This property can be set. """, validator=strict_range,
+        """Control the voltage in Volts (float strictly from -1 to 1).""", validator=strict_range,
         values=[-1, 1]
     )